Newborn PolycythemiaSymptoms, Doctors, Treatments, Advances & More

 The baby will be monitored for complications of hyperviscosity.
 Fluids may be given through the vein.
 A partial volume exchange transfusion is sometimes still done in some cases.
 However, there is little evidence that this is effective.
 It is most important to treat the underlying cause of the polycythemia.

-Lisanne Tollenaar practices in Leiden, Netherlands.
+Lisanne Tollenaar practices practicing medicine in Leiden, Netherlands.
 Ms. Tollenaar is rated as an Elite expert by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Newborn Polycythemia, Twin-To-Twin Transfusion Syndrome, Anemia, and Intrauterine Growth Restriction.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Newborn Polycythemia, Twin-To-Twin Transfusion Syndrome, Anemia, and Intrauterine Growth Restriction.

-Sophie Groene practices in Leiden, Netherlands.
+Sophie Groene practices practicing medicine in Leiden, Netherlands.
 Ms. Groene is rated as an Elite expert by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Newborn Polycythemia, Intrauterine Growth Restriction, Twin-To-Twin Transfusion Syndrome, and Anemia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Newborn Polycythemia, Intrauterine Growth Restriction, Twin-To-Twin Transfusion Syndrome, and Anemia.

 The outlook is good for infants with mild hyperviscosity.
 Good results are also possible in infants who receive treatment for severe hyperviscosity.
 The outlook will depend largely on the reason for the condition.